 When you begin serving on the right-hand side, that means that when your team’s score is even, you will be positioned on the right-hand side of the court.

 Moreover, when your team’s score is odd, you’ll be on the left-hand side of the court.
 Players commonly refer to the right-hand side of the court as the ‘even’ side and the left-hand side, the ‘odd’ side.

 Another tip regular players recommend; when playing mixed doubles, the women serve first to make scoring simpler to remember!

 3. How to Determine the First Serve or the Second Serve

 Let’s say your partner has served a few points in a row, and you can’t remember if they were the first server or the second.
-If they were the first, your team still has one more chance to serve.
-If the second, it will be a Side Out.
+If they were the first server, your team still has one more chance to serve.
+Otherwise, they are the second server, and it will be a Side Out.